mohdsuleman123/xyzBank_SeleniumProject/README.md

 This is a test framework which uses Selenium for browser automation:

-TestNG - used for testing framework
+TestNG - used for testing framework,
-Selenium webdriver
+Selenium webdriver,
-webdriver manager
+webdriver manager,
-Maven
+Maven,
-Java
+Java,
-eclipse IDE
+eclipse IDE,
 Allure report

 Setup for framework - uses Page Object Model for Design Pattern: